Eye Cancer: Intraocular Melanoma

 How is intraocular melanoma diagnosed?

 • Ultrasound.
 This test uses high-frequency sound waves to see the inside of your eye.
 It’s often used because melanomas in your eye have a certain look when seen on ultrasound.
 It can also show where the tumor is and how big it is.
+Your eyes will be numbed with eye drops.
+A special ultrasound called biomicroscopy may also be used for to see more detailed pictures.

 • Angiography.
 During this procedure, your healthcare provider injects dye into a blood vessel in your arm.
 Then they take pictures of your eye as the dye moves through it.
 The dye helps to show any changes more clearly.